Nanush7/ignite-cli-challenge/README.md

         # You should raise this exception somewhere.
  ```

-**RECOMMENDATION**: read output.py and utils.py to see more methods available.
+**RECOMMENDATION**: read output.py and utils.py to see other methods you may use.